-B. The Injunction and Discharge Provision Should be Approved
+B. The Injunction Provision Should be Approved

-- 87. Section 1141(d)(1)(A) of the Bankruptcy Code provides that the confirmation of a plan "discharges the debtor from any debts that arose before the date of such confirmation of any debt of a kind specified in section 502(g), 502(h), or 502(i) of this tile."
-11 U.S.C. § 1141(a)(1)(A).
-Article X of the Plan provides for the statutory discharge available to a debtor when such debtor confirms a chapter 11 plan of reorganization (the "Discharge Provision").
-The Discharge Provision, as a statutory right, is centrally important to the Plan and the public policy underlying chapter 11.
-Moreover, none of the exceptions set forth in section 1141(d)(2) or section 1141(d)(3) of the Bankruptcy Code apply in these Chapter 11 Cases.
-The Discharge Provision as stated in Article X.10.3 of the Plan is therefore appropriate under section 1141(d) of the Bankruptcy Code and should be approved. - Injunction") merely implements the Plan's exculpation provision by permanently enjoining all persons or entities from commencing or continuing in any manner any (i) Claims or Interests that arose prior to the Effective Date, (ii) Causes of Action subject to the Exculpation Provisions, or (iii) Claims, Interests, or Causes of Action that are otherwise discharged, satisfied, stayed or terminated pursuant to the terms of the Plan.
+87. The injunction set forth in Article IX of the Alternative Plan (the "Plan Injunction") merely implements the Alternative Plan's exculpation provision by permanently enjoining all persons or entities from commencing or continuing in any manner any (i) Claims or Interests that arose prior to the Effective Date, (ii) Causes of Action subject to the Exculpation Provisions, or (iii) Claims, Interests, or Causes of Action that are otherwise discharged, satisfied, stayed or terminated pursuant to the terms of the Alternative Plan.
 The Plan Proponents believe that the Plan Injunction is narrowly tailored to achieve that purpose and therefore should be approved.
 See In re Drexel Burnham Lambert Grp., Inc., 960 F.2d at 293 (holding that a court may approve injunction provision where such provision "plays an important part in the debtor's reorganization plan").

-89. Thus, the injunction is appropriate under sections 1123(b)(6) and 1123(a)(5) of the Bankruptcy Code and should be approved.
+88. Thus, the injunction is appropriate under sections 1123(b)(6) and 1123(a)(5) of the Bankruptcy Code and should be approved.